Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 • presume them correct and true;

-• to create a "SFR" "module" in order to calculate the resulting tax liability (without going into the legitimacy of doing so in any particular case-- if no response has been made to "income" allegations, a door has been left pretty wide open for all manner of presumptions about the legal status of the reportee);
+• create a "SFR" "module" in order to calculate the resulting tax liability (without going into the legitimacy of doing so in any particular case-- if no response has been made to "income" allegations, a door has been left pretty wide open for all manner of presumptions about the legal status of the reportee); and to

 (NOTE: The agency is also thus invited to impose available statutory sanctions, such as a "failure to file" penalty, for instance.
 This is because the requirement to file-- which generally arises upon receipt of a threshold amount of "income"-- and jurisdiction for the imposition of sanctions have been presumptively established by the allegations of the taxable activity report and the failure of the reportee to rebut them after being put on notice.)